jupyter-xeus/xeus-sql/CONTRIBUTING.md

 ## Community

-The Xeus team organizes public video meetings.
+The xeus team organizes public video meetings.
 The schedule for future meetings and minutes of past meetings can be found on our [team compass](https://jupyter-xeus.github.io/).

 ## Setting up a development environment